-B. Student updates their Professional Development Section.
-The student should update/renew each of the professional development elements.
-Please note: for Professional Statements, the student should include the Year One version in addition to the updated Year Two version - in the same document - so the two statements can be compared to assess growth.
+B. Studer nt updates their Professional Development Section.
+The student should update/renew each of the profes sional development elements.
+Please note: for Professional Statements, the student should include th e Year One version in addition to the updated Year Two version - in the same document - so the two staten nents can be compared to assess growth.
 This should also be done for Internship Year.

-- U Vita / Resume - Current Transcript (can download from UCSB Gold) - □ Statement of Professional Philosophy All prior statements (Year One and Year Two, if applicable) and newly updated Year Two/Intern versions in the same document should be included to assess growth - Statement of Professional Goals and Competencies- All prior statements (Year One and Year Two, if applicable) and newly updated Year Two/Intern versions - in the same document - should be included to assess growth - Conference Attendance / Presentations (Students should include all conferences that have been attended from the start of graduate school). - □ Workshop Attendance / Presentations / University Presentations / Attendance (Students should include all that have been attended from the start of graduate school). - Membership in Professional Organizations

-C. Reflections.
-For each of the standards, the student should update their summary/reflection addressing the following questions/comments.

-- What does this standard mean for the practice of school psychology, why is it important? - What activities would demonstrate proficiency in this standard and why? - Outline a plan for your next stage of training to address unmet standards. - Include your personal area of interest where you want to gain some particular expertise.

-Include the Year One version in addition to the updated Year Two version (and then the updated Year Three version) so the two statements can be compared to assess growth.

-D. Signature Assignments.
-Complete the required signature assignments

-E. Fieldwork Plan.
-The student's final, summative fieldwork plan from the year should be included along with updated notes and dates of activities accomplished (or anticipated if they will be completed by the end of the school year).
+Vita / Resume Current Transcript (can download from UCSB Gold) Statement of Professional Philosophy - All prior statements (Year One and Year Two, if applicable) and newly updated Year Two/Intern versions - in the same document - should be included to assess growth Statement of Professional Goals and Competencies- All prior statements (Year One and Year Two, if applicable) and newly updated Year Two/Intern versions - in the same document - should be included to assess growth Conference Attendance / Presentations (Students should include all conferences that have been attended from the start of graduate school).
+Workshop Attendance / Presentations / University Presentations / Attendance (Students should include all that have been attended from the start of graduate school).
+Membership in Professional Organizations C Defice tions For each of the standards the student should undetectheir summary/usfloction addressing tions.
+For each of the standards, the student should update their summary/reflection addressing ring questions/comments.
+That does this standard mean for the practice of school psychology, why is it important?
+That activities would demonstrate proficiency in this standard and why? outline a plan for your next stage of training to address unmet standards. nclude your personal area of interest where you want to gain some particular expertise. ne Year One version in addition to the updated Year Two version (and then the updated Year Three ver sion) so the two statements can be compared to assess growth.
+D. Signat ure Assignments.
+Complete the required signature assignments E E' 11 York Plan.
+The student's final, summative fieldwork plan from the year should be included h updated notes and dates of activities accomplished (or anticipated if they will be completed by the end of the school year).
 Interns should include plans from Years 2 and internship year.

-F. Log of Hours.
-Students are responsible to keep and include in their portfolio a detailed journal of their hours, including specific activities you complete each day in specific setting (preschool, elementary, junior high, high school).
+F Log of Hours .
+Students are responsible to keep and include in their portfolio a detailed journal of their luding specific activities you complete each day in specific setting (preschool, elementary, h, high school).
 A category for supervision hours must be included.
-Logs of hours from all relevant years in the program must be included.

-G. Evaluation forms.
-Students must have their supervisor complete the final evaluation in time to include it in the portfolio.
-The portfolio should include the following:

-- □ Second Year Quarterly Evaluations - Advanced Fieldwork Evaluations (when applicable) - □ Internship Year Biennial Evaluations (when applicable) - □ All past Portfolio Review forms faculty and peer
+Logs of hours from all ears in the program must be included. roto valie j outs in the program must be included.
+G. Evalua ation forms.
+Students must have their supervisor complete the final evaluation in time to in the portfolio.
+The portfolio should include the following: econd Year Quarterly Evaluations dvanced Fieldwork Evaluations (when applicable) nternship Year Biennial Evaluations (when applicable) ll past Portfolio Review forms - faculty and peer - · · · · · · · · · · · · · · · · · · ·